-Governor Lamont Activates Severe Cold Weather Protocol Effective Thursday Afternoon in Anticipation of Long-Duration Period of Frigid Temperatures
+Governor Lamont Activates Connecticut’s Severe Cold Weather Protocol Effective Thursday Afternoon

-Anyone in need of shelter is urged to call 2-1-1 to get connected to these services.
-Safety measures have been enacted at shelters throughout the state to adhere to the needs of the ongoing COVID-19 pandemic.
+Anyone in need is urged to call 2-1-1 to get connected to these services.
+Safety measures have been enacted at shelters and warming centers throughout Connecticut to adhere to the needs of the ongoing COVID-19 pandemic.

-- The Department of Social Services, Department of Housing, and Department of Mental Health and Addiction Services coordinate with 2-1-1 and the Connecticut Coalition to End Homelessness, along with community-based providers, to provide transportation for people seeking shelter.
+- The Connecticut Department of Social Services, Connecticut Department of Housing, and Connecticut Department of Mental Health and Addiction Services coordinate with 2-1-1 and the Connecticut Coalition to End Homelessness, along with community-based providers, to provide transportation for people seeking shelter.

 For emergency management news and resources, visit the state’s CTPrepares website at ct.gov/ctprepares or download the CTPrepares app to mobile devices at the Apple App Store and the Google Play Store.